f5devcentral/f5-automation-labs/docs/class1/module2/lab2.rst

 Lab |labmodule|\.\ |labnum|\: Deploying iApp templates on BIG-IP
 ----------------------------------------------------------------

-iApps typically come in the form of a .tmpl file that contains content defining how to present the iApp on the BIG-IP. iApps can come with or without a presentation pane.
+iApps typically come in the form of a .tmpl file, which contains content defining how to consume the iApp on the BIG-IP; iApps can come with or without a presentation pane.
-Different toolkits will upload the file or its contents in different ways, but we'll be using REST in its raw form so the contents of the file is all we need.
+Different toolkits will upload the file or its contents in different ways, we'll be using REST in its raw form, so the contents of the file is all we need.
 However, this means that the contents of the iApp must be URL encoded to make sure the BIG-IP reads it correctly.
 When using other tools like Ansible, the whole .tmpl file can be uploaded, removing the need for encoding.

 ..
-NOTE:: This lab work will be performed from the Lab 2.2 Postman Collection
+NOTE:: This lab work will be performed from ``Lab 2.2`` in the Postman Collection

 |image2_7|